 Yes!
 You must keep complete and accurate attendance records that document the minimum compulsory attendance requirements required by law.
-New!
-You must send us your attendance records at the end of your child's school term or upon completion of his or her grade level, which ever comes first.
+Attendance records are due at the end of your child's school term or upon completion of his or her grade level, which ever comes first.
 Learn More

 I really only need to send you my child's attendance record once a year?

 Yes, provided your child does not change grade levels.
 You must send us your attendance record and re-enroll with each grade level placement.
 You are welcome to send us your attendance more often.
 We have parents that send it to us monthly, quarterly, and biannually.
 Just keep one record (per child) and update it throughout the school year.